Oscillon collapse to black holes: Conclusions

 \section{Conclusions}

-In this paper we have analysed how strong gravity affects the evolution and stability of oscillons, expanding the studies in~\cite{1906.09346} to a wider class of potentials.
+In this paper we expanded the studies in~\cite{1906.09346} to a wider class of potentials, tracking stability in different regions of the parameter space of the potential and configuration mass.
 We focused on axion-monodromy inspired models, whose potential takes the form in Eq.~\eqref{eq:Potentials}.
 We provide an analysis that is complementary to the one presented in~\cite{Zhang:2020bec}, covering regions of the parameter space where general relativity effects become important.
-We confirm the expectation that when the characteristic scale of the scalar potential is comparable to the Planck mass $\Lambda \approx M_p$ and the oscillon field probes the region $\phi \gtrsim \Lambda \sim M_p$, then the inclusion of general relativity effects becomes crucial in order to successfully study the dynamics of the system.
-In particular, compared to the dynamics of the oscillon evaluated neglecting general relativity effects, we observe that: \begin{itemize} \item oscillons with relatively weak attractive interactions may be made more stable by the addition of gravitational effects, turning a dispersal state into a meta-stable one, see for instance the case $\Lambda/M_p = 1.0$, $M = 2.07 \, M_p^2/m$; \item however, too much attraction can be a bad thing for stability - in some cases the additional gravitational attraction destabilises the oscillon, leading it to a collapse to a black hole.
-This may happen in cases where the solution with $G=0$ gives rise to a meta-stable state (see for instance the case $q=0$, $\Lambda/M_p=0.1$, $M = 2.63 \, M_p^2/m$) and if the solution with $G=0$ disperses (see for instance the case $q=0$, $\Lambda/M_p = 0.3$, $M = 2.90 \, M_p^2/m$); \item in general, using the initial conditions that we have chosen, we do not observe a sharp transition from the region in which oscillons are stable and the region in which they collapse to a black hole, which is similar to the findings in~\cite{Michel:2018nzt}.
-We ascribe this behaviour to the fact that the initial conditions that we using are the stable solutions for the free-field case (as described in Sec.~\ref{sec:InitialConditions}), which may be too far from any stable solutions in the modified potential to evolve dynamically towards them. \end{itemize}
+We confirm the expectation that when the characteristic scale of the scalar potential is comparable to the Planck mass $\Lambda \approx M_p$ and the field probes the region $\phi \gtrsim \Lambda \sim M_p$, then the inclusion of general relativity effects becomes crucial in order to successfully study the dynamics of the system.
+We show in Fig. \ref{fig:fieldprofiles} field profiles of $\Pi$ to illustrate the dynamics.
+In particular, in this work, we have observed that \begin{itemize} \item Spherically symmetric localized perturbations of scalar field, that cannot be supported by self-interactions alone, may be made stable by the addition of gravitational effects, see for instance the case $\Lambda/M_p = 1.0$, $M = 2.07 \, M_p^2/m$; \item Too much attraction can be a bad thing for stability - in some cases the interplay between gravitational attraction and self-interactions destabilises the perturbation, leading it to collapse to a black hole.
+This may happen in cases where the solution with $G=0$ gives rise to a meta-stable state (see for instance the case $q=0$, $\Lambda/M_p=0.1$, $M = 2.63 \, M_p^2/m$) and if the solution with $G=0$ disperses (see for instance the case $q=0$, $\Lambda/M_p = 0.3$, $M = 2.90 \, M_p^2/m$).
+As a general rule adding attractive self-interactions makes perturbations less stable than the free-field case; \item Using the initial conditions that we have chosen, we do not observe a sharp transition from the region in which oscillons are stable and the region in which they collapse to a black hole, which is similar to the findings in~\cite{Michel:2018nzt}.
+We ascribe this behaviour to the fact that the initial conditions that we using are the stable solutions for the free-field case (as described in Sec.~\ref{sec:InitialConditions}), which may be too far from any stable solutions in the modified potential to evolve dynamically towards them. \end{itemize} Given the last point, one could improve the study by updating the numerical shooting method used to find stable solutions to explicitly include the impact of self-interactions to some perturbative order, in order to start closer to the ``true'' solutions.